-KitchenAid makes very high quality stand mixers and other kitchen appliances, along with a range of accessories and bowls in addition to the stainless steel bowl that comes with most mixers.
+KitchenAid makes very high-quality stand mixers and other kitchen appliances, along with a range of accessories and bowls in addition to the stainless steel bowl that comes with most mixers.

 If you need KitchenAid mixer replacement bowls or are thinking of getting a stand mixer and deciding which bowl you need, use this guide to help.
-It’s also designed to be used a quick reference if you’re looking to see which bowl you might need.
+It’s also designed to be used as a quick reference if you’re looking to see which bowl you might need.

 Choosing a KitchenAid bowl by size

 If you’re looking to pick out a new KitchenAid bowl, then the size might have already been determined by your machine’s size.
-If you have a Mini stand mixer or even an Artisan Mini, you will need to get either a 3.3L/3.5 quart-sized bowl.
+If you have a Mini stand mixer or even a kitchenaid Artisan Mini, you will need to get either a 3.3L/3.5 quart-sized bowl.
 Most people, however, tend to have either the KitchenAid Classic or Artisan models and therefore require the slightly larger bowls between 4.3-4.8L / 4.5-5 quart.
 Finally, if you’re a full-time baking professional, you have probably ended up with a professional-sized KitchenAid, and these bowls are anywhere from 5L-6.9L / 7 quart.